 Most likely because the Chinese sourced batteries are safe.
 The Korean source ones are affected.

 China, where the Note 7 went on sale on Thursday, is not affected by the sales suspension.
-The company said it used a battery made by another supplier for the Note 7 sold in China.
+The company said it used a battery made by another supplier for Note 7 sold in China.
 The Hong Kong launch of the smartphone went ahead on Friday.

 Note 7s are being pulled from shelves in 10 countries, including South Korea and the United States.